Rates, discounts and monetary transactions

 1. Declaration or statement of settlement

-For family law and corporate law cases, we will invoice our services and costs immediately after the deed is executed or on a monthly basis.
+For family law and corporate law matters, we will invoice our services and costs immediately after the deed is executed or on a monthly basis.
 You will then receive an invoice from us upon execution or after the deed has been executed.
 Any advance payment or retainer fee paid in advance will be deducted from the final invoice.
 We have a payment term of 14 days.

 2. Quality accounts

 Because the law imposes these special consequences on the escrow account, this account may only be used for monetary transactions in which the notary is directly involved.
-This means that the notary has performed work that results in a payment obligation for one contracting party to the other.
-For example, the buyer's obligation to pay the purchase price.
+This means that the notary has performed services that results in a payment obligation for one contracting party to the other.
+For example, the purchasers's obligation to pay the purchase price.
 In other cases, the notary may not receive money into their account.

-Quality accounts MAES notaries
+Quality accounts MAES notarissen

-Rabobank Rotterdam eo
+Rabobank Rotterdam e.o.

 IBAN NL91 RABO 0170 0703 60